markevans/jquery-objectify/README.markdown

 Notes on the code
 -----------------
-- `prototype` hash:
+- methods in the hash:

-    mainly used for defining instance methods.
+    Instance methods.
     In each method, `this` corresponds to the object, and `this.elem` corresponds to the DOM element.

-    'Class level' attributes could also be set here, e.g. a count of objects, etc.
+- attributes in the hash:

+    Starting values for any instance attributes

-- `init` function:
+- `init` method:

     Any initialization code here.

     Any arguments passed to `clock` are passed straight through to here

-    As in the prototype hash, `this` corresponds to the object and `this.elem` corresponds to the DOM element
+    As in other methods, `this` corresponds to the object and `this.elem` corresponds to the DOM element

 Inter-object communication